Floorp-Projects/Floorp/security/nss/doc/rst/nspr/reference/pr_listen.rst

 The function has the following parameters:

 ``fd``
-   A pointer to a ``PRFileDesc`` object representing a socket that will be used to listen for new connections.
+   A pointer to a :ref:`PRFileDesc` object representing a socket that will be used to listen for new connections.
 ``backlog``
    The maximum length of the queue of pending connections.